AmineBaraich/Data-Analysis-and-Time-Series-Modeling-in-R/README.md

 # Data-Analysis-and-Time-Series-Modeling-in-R
-# Comparative Analysis of Financial Sources
+# Analysis of Financial Sources
 ## Project Overview

 This project involves a analysis of the sources of financing for the Moroccan economy.
 The analysis consists of two main parts: